VaradaB/algorithmic-trading/README.md

 As an index, the DJIA has transparency or openess, meaning it’s value is reported continuously, during open trading hours, visible to anyone with the internet.
 Obtaining real time price quotes allows for an orderly buying and selling of stocks.
 Based on algorithmic trading, companies will have more predictable valuation when going through initial public offerings and individual investors benefit from quantifying their investment risks.
 So when these technologies are deployed correctly, they will make investors more efficient so when people invest, they will invest following scientific approaches rather than making wild speculation.

 ## Dataset
-We used dataset from Kaggle : - ![Daily News for Stock Market Prediction]
+We used dataset from Kaggle : - [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews)

 ## Technologies
 Kaggle, Microsoft Azure ML Studio (Classic), Jupyter Notebook, PyTorch, GitHub